ihorizon2018/Validating-stochastic-microstructure-reconstruction/README.md

 This a "Dataset" of 3D digital microstructures that can be serves as benchmark cases for validating stochastic microstructure reconstruction methods.

+The dataset is still under construction, and more 3D digital microstructures with diverse morphologies will be uploaded soon.

 More details can be found in the paper: [Computational intelligence in stochastic reconstruction of porous microstructures for image-based poro/micro-mechanical modeling.pdf]